aws/aws-toolkit-azure-devops/README.md

 The AWS tasks support the following mechanisms for obtaining AWS credentials:

 -   One or more service endpoints, of type _AWS_, can be created and populated with AWS access and secret keys, and optionally data for _Assumed Role_ credentials.
+-   On Azure DevOps Services, per-build OIDC tokens are also supported for authentication to AWS and always generate temporary credentials for the specified role ARN during authentication to AWS.
+Please refer to [Creating an OpenID Connect identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) for configuring IAM in AWS to support this.
+The necessary identity provider connection details and role subject name are provided in the build logs for any task using the service connection.
--   If only the _Assumed Role_ is defined but neither access key ID nor secret key, the role be assumed regardless.
-This is useful when using instance profices, and and profile only allows to assume a role.
+-   If using AWS Access Keys but only the _Assumed Role_ is defined but neither access key ID nor secret key, the role will be assumed regardless.
+This is useful when using instance profiles.
 -   Tasks reference the configured service endpoint instances by name as part of their configuration and pull the required credentials from the endpoint when run.
 -   Variables defined on the task or build.
     -   If tasks are not configured with the name of a service endpoint they will attempt to obtain credentials, and optionally region, from variables defined in the build environment.
 The variables are named _AWS.AccessKeyID_, _AWS.SecretAccessKey_ and optionally _AWS.SessionToken_.
 To supply the ID of the region to make the call in, e.g. us-west-2, you can also use the variable _AWS.Region_.
 Optionally a role to assume can be specified by using the variable _AWS.AssumeRoleArn_.
 When assuming roles _AWS.RoleSessionName_ (optional) and _AWS.ExternalId_ (optional) can be provided in order to specify an identifier for the assumed role session and an external id to show in customers' accounts when assuming roles.